 Picture it: Your very own brand-new business website.
 From your custom domain name to your personalized business email address.
 Everything looks perfect.

-The Solution.
-DMARC, or Domain-based Message Authentication Reporting & Conformance, is an email authentication protocol built on existing SPF and DKIM protocols.
 Like SPF and DKIM protocols, DMARC filters out any potential fraud.
 SPF and DKIM provide a broad sweep; DMARC retrieves and validates specific data on the message’s origin and sender.
-For the ultimate combo, make sure that SPF, DKIM, & DMARC are all set up!
+Make sure that SPF, DKIM, & DMARC are all set up for the ultimate combo!